up up up

 up up up extends a choreographic lineage of looking and re-looking , questioning and playing with the culture that shapes our desires.
 It is both a joyful homage to performance itself and a study of the forces that continue to shape what we long for.

-Sunday 15 March: Performer-choreographer Eleanor Bauer in conversation with the performers Dieynaba Cissé, Hannes Henschel, Janina Swierzewska, Julie Elisabeth Villumsen, Lana Kariz Mesko and Livi Pösö.
+Performer-choreographer Eleanor Bauer (Assistant Professor of Contemporary Dance and Choreography, Postdoctor and PhD alumni from SKH) in conversation with the performers Dieynaba Cissé, Hannes Henschel, Janina Swierzewska, Julie Elisabeth Villumsen, Lana Kariz Mesko and Livi Pösö.

 Dancers